alexk111/One-Time-Address/README.md

 yarn run stats my-wallet
 ```

+## Address Cache

+One-Time Address keeps generated addresses and visitor IPs in the cache for up to N minutes (5 by default).
+If the same visitor refreshes the same wallet page within the interval, an address will be returned from the cache instead of generating a new one.
+This prevents wallets from being bloated with repetitive or automated requests.
+The interval can be edited with ```addrIPCacheMins``` in ```wallets.js``` file.
+Set ```0``` to disable the cache.

 ## Gap Limit Issue

-Since One-Time Address always shows a new address, you will likely find yourself in a situation where more than 20 addresses in a row will have zero transactions.
+Since One-Time Address provides every visitor with a new Bitcoin address, you might find yourself in a situation where more than 20 addresses in a row will have zero transactions.
 This will cause an [Account Discovery](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#account-discovery) issue when received funds don't appear in your Bitcoin wallet.
 Available workarounds:

 ### Using HD Wallet Scanner

 [HD Wallet Scanner](https://github.com/alexk111/HD-Wallet-Scanner) finds all used addresses in your Bitcoin HD wallets bypassing gap limits.
-Then you might use Bitcoin Core + HWI (if you use a hardware wallet) to import child keys derived with the address indexes.
+Then you might use Bitcoin Core + HWI (if you use a hardware wallet) to import child keys derived with their indexes.

 ### Using Electrum wallet